SimonBic/Cell-Area-Calculator/README.md

 pyinstaller --onefile --windowed CellAreaCalculator.py

 Of course, you need to navigate to the folder first and install PyInstaller and any required packages.

+30.10.: I uploaded the Demo Version of the Cell Calculator, that automatically caluclates the size of already drawn colorfull circles on a greyscale backround.